Is it go time?! Signs that labour is 24-48 hours away

 If your baby is born via C-section delivery, your healthcare provider will remove the placenta from your uterus during the procedure.

-Cervical Changes: One of the key indicators that labour is approaching is cervical changes.
+Cervical changes: One of the labour signs is cervical changes.
 Your cervix may start to dilate and efface.
 Dilation refers to the opening of the cervix, while effacement is the thinning of the cervix.

-Increased Pelvic Pressure: As your baby starts to descend into the birth canal, you may feel increased pelvic pressure or pressure around your vagina.
+Increased pelvic pressure: As your baby starts to descend into the birth canal, you may feel increased pelvic pressure or pressure around your vagina.
 This can result in a feeling of heaviness or aching.
 This sensation occurs because your baby’s head is engaging and putting weight on the cervix.
+This process, known as baby dropping, can also impact your breathing and bladder, leading to more frequent urination.

-Regular Contractions: Contractions are a hallmark sign that the birth of your baby is getting closer, but early in the process, they tend to be less intense and more irregular than in active labour.
+Regular contractions: Labour contractions are a hallmark sign that the birth of your baby is getting closer, but early in the process, they tend to be less intense and more irregular than in active labour.
 You may experience contractions that are uncomfortable but not overly painful.
 These contractions often last around 30 seconds to a minute.
 However, over time, they may become more regular and progressively closer together, such as a few minutes apart.
+Additionally, practice contractions, also known as Braxton Hicks contractions, may become more frequent and intense as they prepare the uterus and the baby for labour.

-Backache and Abdominal Discomfort: As you near the end of being pregnant, you may experience backache and abdominal discomfort.
+Backache and abdominal discomfort: As you near the end of being pregnant, you may experience backache and abdominal discomfort.
 This can include cramping or a persistent ache in your lower back or lower abdomen.
+Labour pain, especially back labour, can be intense and may ache all the way down your back.

 It’s important to distinguish between false (also known as Braxton Hicks contractions) and real labour.
+When labour starts, it is marked by clear signs and symptoms such as the loss of the mucus plug, water breaking, and the start of contractions.
 False contractions are common in the latter stages of pregnancy and can mimic the symptoms of the real deal.
-Here’s how to differentiate between the two
+Here’s how to differentiate between the two:

 • Contractions are irregular and unpredictable.